Switzerland is signed up to the following international conventions relating to anti-bribery and anti-corruption:

 It is sufficient for the Swiss authorities to assert jurisdiction if the offence is only partly committed in Switzerland.
 With respect to bribery, Swiss jurisdiction can arguably be held to be established if the bribe money has been transferred to or from a bank account in Switzerland, irrespective of whether the bribing or the bribed person has been to Switzerland.

-Notwithstanding the above, Swiss legislation has extraterritorial reach under certain conditions.
+Notwithstanding the foregoing, Swiss legislation has extra-territorial reach under certain conditions.
 A person who commits an offence abroad that Switzerland is obliged to prosecute in terms of an international convention is subject to the Swiss Criminal Code, provided that (i) the act is also liable to prosecution at the place of commission or no criminal law jurisdiction applies at the place of commission and (ii) the person concerned remains in Switzerland and is not extradited to the foreign country (Article 6 para 1 of the SCC).

 Furthermore, a person who commits an offence abroad where the requirements of, in particular, Article 6 of the SCC are not fulfilled is subject to the Swiss Criminal Code if: